What Is Multiple Sclerosis (MS)?

 The goal of acute relapse treatment is mainly to promote more rapid recovery from a new attack.

 - Plasmapheresis or IV immunoglobulins (IVIG)

 The goal of symptomatic treatments for MS is to eliminate or manage the symptoms that are bothering you.
 Treatments include:

 - Medications that relieve muscle spasms, urinary problems, sexual dysfunction, fatigue, or depression

 The Penn MS and Related Disorders Center also offers a number of patient support programs and resources, which play a crucial role in the management of MS.

 Penn Programs & Services for Multiple Sclerosis (MS)

 We provide evaluation, diagnosis and treatment for multiple sclerosis and associated disorders through our comprehensive multiple sclerosis program.

-The latest advances in diagnosis and treatment for conditions like brain injury and stroke
+Penn Neuro-Orthopedics offers the latest advances in diagnosis and treatment for conditions like brain injury and stroke.

 Penn’s neurorehabilitation program provides inpatient and outpatient services that restore patients to a maximum level of cognitive and physical function.